geminiplanetimager/gpi_pipeline/documentation/installation/config_settings.rst

                                                                                         $GPI_DRP_OUTPUT_DIR?
 Such directories will be created if needed. organize_recipes_by_dates               0,1                             1               Should saved DRFs be output in directories organized by data under
                                                                                         $GPI_DRP_OUTPUT_DIR?
-Such directories will be created if needed. autogui_write_drfs_to                   reduced                         Unused?
-Where should the Automatic Reducer GUI save the DRFs that it produces?
-                                                                                        (TBC - not sure this is implemented??) prompt_user_for_outputdir_creation      0,1                             1               If set to zero, whenever you need to create a directory to save some requested filename (e.g. for storing output files or DRFs), just go ahead and do so without asking the user about it.
+Such directories will be created if needed. prompt_user_for_outputdir_creation      0,1                             1               If set to zero, whenever you need to create a directory to save some requested filename (e.g. for storing output files or DRFs), just go ahead and do so without asking the user about it.
 If set, ask the user first before creating the directory.